Restaurant industry in Guangzhou: The Cultural Revolution

 The Cultural Revolution of 1966 brought significant disruption to Guangzhou's restaurant industry.
-The political movement that ensued led to the cancellation of dim sum and tea meals in teahouses and other establishments, as well as a radical push for “self service,” where the customers had to make their own tea, fetch their own food, and wash their own dishes.
+At the start of the movement, the slogan "Eat in Guangzhou" was banned from official use (being viewed as a symbol of decadence).
+The politics of the Cultural Revolution led to the cancellation of dim sum and tea meals in teahouses and other establishments, as well as a radical push for “self service,” where the customers had to make their own tea, fetch their own food, and wash their own dishes.

 By 1970, the industry's retail revenue reached the lowest point since 1957, at 78.18 million Yuan, making up less than 9% of the city's retail revenues.

 Service and food standards continued to decline in the decade since 1966.
 Despite central directive to restore and replenish restaurant staff struggled or exiled to collective farms, food and drinks establishments in Guangzhou struggled to provide basic food items.
 Many establishments’ service standards reverted to near famine-time standards, resorting to using substitute ingredients in many dishes, or failed to provide a range of items altogether.
 Sugar was in shortage in many establishments, where chefs were forced to use condensed milk and candied gourds as sweeteners; meat shortage was also prevalent, with fresh meat replaced with preserved or canned meat, or substitute meat sources such as rabbits – meat ration for consumers leveled at 4 qian (roughly 12.5 grams) per day.

 The decade also saw radical push to merge smaller establishments, despite a slowly growing workforce, radical merger resulted in a registered establishment count of only 502 in 1975, less than a third of the 1965 figure.